AlpacacornucopiaStudios/EcoModAlpacacornItemPack/Readme.txt

 Let me know on mod.io if you have any further plushie requests or balancing suggestions!

 All models are original & made in Blender with textures created using Adobe Substance Painter.
 No AI was used in the creation of this item pack.

+Update 1.0.9 2025, March 13
+Fixed float error in PlushieSquirrelBaby.cs, changing value from .4 to 0.4f;

+Update 1.0.8 2025, March 12
+Adjusted z axis of meshes slightly to reduce clipping into the ground (most notably for the Plushie Squirrel Baby)

+Update 1.0.7 2025, March 12
+Adjusted the scale of all meshes (adjusted in Blender and reimported into Blender using adjusted settings) so objects weren't scaled by 100+ in Unity.
+Added Plushie Squirrel Baby upon being inspired by an accidentally small squirrel model through the aforementioned rescaling process.
+Bug: Plushie Bee Queen Counterfeit object may need to be picked up and replaced if the model shows up as an untextured cube.

 Update 1.0.6 2025, March 11
 Added Plushie Squirrel